Pungyeon/clean-go-article/README.md

 }
 ```

 Not only can this kind of code result in a really bad experience for other programmers, who will have to fight to understand the flow of the code.
 Should the logic in our `if` statements expand, it becomes exponentially more difficult to figure out which statement returns what.
 It is unfortunately not uncommon to find this kind of implementation in code.
-I have even bumped into examples of the beginning `if` statement of a correspending `else` statement, was on another page of my monitor.
+I have even bumped into examples of the beginning `if` statement of a corresponding `else` statement, was on another page of my monitor.
 Having to scroll up and  down a page, while trying to figure out what a function does, is not ideal.
 Even though, we don't have to scroll on our page to see the corresponding `if else` statements in the above code sample, we are still scrolling with our eyes and maintaining state in our brain.
 Most programmers can quite easily contain this state for the function above, or worse examples.
-However, we have forced readers of our code, to use unecessary brain power.
+However, we have forced readers of our code, to use unnecessary brain power.
 This may result in reader fatigue, should we repeat this mistake throughout our code.
 Constantly having to parse code like the above, will make reading the code more and more difficult, which we of course, want to avoid.

 So, how do we clean this function?
-Foruntately, it's actually quite simple.
+Fortunately, it's actually quite simple.
 On our first iteration, we will try to  ensure that we are returning an error as soon as we can.
 Instead of nested the `if` and `else` statements, we want to "push our code to the left".
 This is handled by returning from our function, as soon as we possibly can.

 ```go
 func GetItem(extension string) (Item, error) {